-I made some Star Wars cupcakes to go along with the BB-8 cake but we didn’t really need them.
+I also made some Star Wars cupcakes with free printable Star Wars cupcake toppers to go along with the BB-8 cake but we didn’t really need them.
 We had 20 kids and adults and I ended up sending cupcakes home with guests as party treats.

 OK, my little Padawan: Now make a wish!

 WANNA MAKE IT?
-Keep reading to see how to decorate an easy BB-8 birthday cake for a Star Wars birthday party –>
+Keep reading to see how to make an easy BB-8 birthday cake for a Star Wars birthday party –>

 - Free printable BB-8 cake pattern PDF (sized for a 3-D Ball Cake Pan) :: Note that I just re-sized an image of BB-8 to fit my cake pan.
 All copyrights are owned by Disney!